carbon-language/carbon-lang/docs/design/variadics.md

     -   Otherwise, the type of the element is appended to the literal's type.

-Note that this "vectorized" approach to typechecking does not change the run-time semantics: the iterations of a pack expansion are still sequenced one after another.
+Note that this "vectorized" approach to typechecking does not change the execution semantics: the iterations of a pack expansion are still sequenced one after another.
 As a result, a pack type is never the type of any run-time value.

-## Run-time pattern semantics
+## Pattern semantics

 `,...` expansions can also appear in patterns.
 The semantics are chosen to follow the general principle that pattern matching is the inverse of expression evaluation, so for example if the pattern `(..., expand x: auto)` matches some scrutinee value `s`, the expression `(..., expand x)` should be equal to `s`.
-These are run-time semantics, so all types are known constants, and all tuple elements are singular.
+These semantics are implemented at monomorphization time, so all types are known constants, and all tuple elements are singular.

 A tuple pattern can contain no more than one subpattern of the form "`...,` _operand_".
 When such a subpattern is present, the N elements of the pattern